Elinor presenting Earthship Ecology lecture

 American Chestnut: Back from Functional Extinction

-2023–25, Beam Paints, 18” × 11” — Nature journaling storytelling education and outreach for the Lower Hudson Partnership For Regional Invasive Species Management.
+2023–25, Beam Paints, 18” × 11” — Series of nature journaling storytelling education and outreach materials made with Beam Paints for the Lower Hudson Partnership For Regional Invasive Species Management.
 View on Instagram

-Early detection surveys and observations for invasive species dynamics assess impacts on native food webs.
-By understanding lifecycle and invasion pathways, practitioners can stop the spread and minimize impacts on native communities.
-Recognizing species is the first step and an easy entry for citizen scientists to partner in support of their native ecosystems.
+Early detection surveys and observations for invasive species dynamics is one way to assess impacts they have on native food webs.
+By understanding lifecycle and invasion pathways, practitioners can best learn how to stop the spread and minimize the impacts of invasive species on native communities.
+Learning how to recognize species is the first step in learning about potential system impacts and is an easy entry for citizen scientists to learn how to partner in support of their native ecosystems.

 Wetland ecosystem nature journal